openactive/data-catalogs/pull_request_template.md

 Our organisation is committed to:

+- [ ] Ensuring activity providers are aware of the OpenActive initiative on an ongoing basis
+- [ ] Providing high quality opportunity data that meets user needs, as specified in [OpenActive's Data Quality reporting framework](https://docs.google.com/document/d/1WCFR9Js_NShTJeN1-aCIcSJNsPHTUHJ3mokvnC6Lt54/edit?usp=sharing)
 - [ ] Resolving issues that are raised on the GitHub Issues Board(s)
-- [ ] Ensuring activity providers are aware of the OpenActive opportunity on an ongoing basis